Michael Jackson's Thriller (music video): Funding

 According to Landis, when he called Yetnikoff to propose the film, he swore so loudly he had to remove the phone from his ear.
-Epic had little interest in making another video for Thriller, believing that the album had peaked, and eventually agreed to contribute only $100,000.

-Initially, the television networks refused to finance the project, sharing the view that Thriller was "last year's news".
+Epic had little interest in making another video for Thriller, believing it had peaked, and agreed to contribute only $100,000.
+Initially, television networks refused to finance the project, sharing the view that Thriller was "last year's news".
 MTV, which had found success with Jackson's earlier videos, had a policy of not financing music videos, instead expecting record companies to pay for them.
 However, after the new channel Showtime agreed to pay half the budget, MTV agreed to pay the rest, justifying the expenditure as financing for a motion picture and not a music video.

-To help finance the production, Landis's producer George Folsey Jr. suggested a making-of documentary that, combined with the "Thriller" video, would produce an hour-long film that could be sold to television.
+To help finance the production, Landis's producer, George Folsey Jr., suggested a making-of documentary that, combined with the "Thriller" video, would produce an hour-long film that could be sold to television.
 The documentary, Making Michael Jackson's Thriller, was directed by Jerry Kramer.
 It includes home video footage of a young Jackson dancing and footage of his performances from The Ed Sullivan Show and Motown 25: Yesterday, Today, Forever.
 MTV paid $250,000 for the exclusive rights to show the documentary; Showtime paid $300,000 for pay-cable rights.
-Jackson covered additional costs, for which he would be reimbursed.
+Jackson covered additional costs, for which he was reimbursed.
 Vestron Music Video offered to distribute Making Michael Jackson's Thriller on VHS and Betamax; this was a pioneering concept, as most video cassettes at the time were sold to rental stores rather than directly to viewers.
 Vestron paid an additional $500,000 to market the cassettes.

 Production

 Makeup and wardrobe

 Jackson wanted to make a video in which he transformed into a four-legged beast, similarly to the transformation scene in An American Werewolf in London.
 This idea was replaced with a two-legged monster, as this made it easier for him to dance.
 Landis felt Jackson should become scary and creepy, but not ugly.
 He suggested that Jackson should become a werewolf in a 1950s setting, inspired by the 1957 film I Was a Teenage Werewolf.
-Makeup artist Rick Baker decided to turn Jackson into a werecat "because I just didn't want to do another werewolf".
+The makeup artist Rick Baker decided to turn Jackson into a werecat as he did not want to create another werewolf.
 He initially imagined the werecat would resemble a black panther, but added a longer mane and larger ears.

 According to Landis, the production involved the largest makeup team in film history up to that point, with 40 makeup artists.

-Landis's wife Deborah Nadoolman, who had recently worked on the film Raiders of the Lost Ark (1981), designed the costumes, including Jackson's red jacket.
-She dressed Jackson in "hip", casual clothes that would be comfortable to dance in, and red to contrast with the night setting and dark palette; she used the same color for Jackson's jeans to make him appear taller.
+His wife, Deborah Nadoolman, who had recently worked on the film Raiders of the Lost Ark (1981), designed the costumes, including Jackson's red jacket.
+She dressed Jackson in "hip", casual clothes that would be comfortable to dance in.
+She used red to contrast with the night setting and dark palette, and used the same color for Jackson's jeans to make him appear taller.